 Find out what the literature review is and how to get started, how to keep track of sources, searches and new research, and how to use library resources more effectively.

 Measuring the Impact of your Research

-Learn how to size your PowerPoint slide, to choose an appropriate layout, to add/edit images, and to use other PowerPoint graphics features to display your poster information.
+Learn how to size your PowerPoint slide, choose an appropriate layout, add/edit images, and use other PowerPoint graphics features to display your poster information.

 Copyright, Fair Use and Author’s Rights